Microstructure evolution and tensile behaviour of a cold rolled 8 wt\% Mn medium manganese steel: Discussion

 The presence of a high density of potent fine-SIM nucleation sites in the cold rolled samples indicates that during uniaxial tension, the TRIP effect would comprise of the nucleation of both fine-SIM and blocky-SIM.
 The additional formation of fine-SIM would greatly improve the strain hardening rate and tensile strength which was observed in Figure \ref{fig:tensiles-compiled}.
 Since the CR20 sample contained a higher twin density and therefore nucleation sites for fine-SIM, the strain hardening rate and tensile strength in the CR20 tensile sample was consequently higher than CR10.
 The higher martensite fractions in the cold rolled and tensile tested samples shown in Figure \ref{fig:mart-pct-equivalent-strain} may also be attributed to the nucleation and growth of fine-SIM that would otherwise not have formed under pure uniaxial tension.
 The phenomena of increased martensite fraction in cold rolled then tensile tested samples was also observed in MASS \cite{Milad2008}.

 It is also noteworthy that the CR10 and CR20 tensile samples both failed at the same elongation.
 While the increased final martensite fraction in the cold rolled and tensile tested samples may have contributed to ductility enhancement, Sun \textit{et. al.} \cite{Sun2019} found that in a TWIP$+$TRIP-type medium Mn steel, failure was driven by void formation at $\alpha/\alpha'$ interfaces, most likely due to the large plasticity mismatch between the two phases.
+Choi \textit{et. al.} \cite{Choi2017} also found that the strain gradient between $\alpha/\alpha'$ interfaces resulted in interface decohesion.
 A similar situation may also be occuring in the CR10 and CR20 tensile samples where the interface strength was the limiting factor, since neither sample failed by necking.
+This failure mode in medium Mn steels may also explain the lack of post-uniform elongation in all the tensile samples in the investigated steel.

 These findings suggest that the cold rolled samples were no longer TWIP$+$TRIP-type but deformed only \textit{via} the TRIP mechanism.
 It can be viewed that by cold rolling the steel, the TWIP effect was consumed to produce an enhanced TRIP effect during subsequent uniaxial tensile testing.
 This implies that the strain hardening rate of medium Mn steels can be varied by simply adjusting the cold rolling reduction after the IA heat treatment.
 Future alloy design for cold rolled medium Mn steels should aim to reduce the SFE of the austenite to promote twinning during cold rolling and therefore increase the density of nucleation sites for fine-SIM.